Fepozopo/termagick/README.md

 Notes:

-- If `make binary` fails due to host filesystem permissions when exporting `--output type=local`, try:
-  - `mkdir -p out && chmod 0777 out` before running `make binary`, or
-  - use `make extract-by-docker` which loads the built image and copies the binary out (more portable).
 - You can override the Go base image used during the build by setting `GOLANG_IMAGE` on the make command line (for example `GOLANG_IMAGE=golang:1.24-bullseye`).

 See `go.mod` for module and Go version information.